-The Thesis: The Thesis or research project must clearly delineate the nature of the topic, include a definition of the principle terms, meet standard grammatical requirements, develop arguments in a systematic and organized fashion, and normally be within 40 to 80 double-spaced typed or printed pages.
+Thesis (6000 words, 24-26 pages): The Thesis must clearly delineate the nature of the topic, include a definition of the principle terms, meet standard grammatical requirements, develop arguments in a systematic and organized fashion.
 A Thesis must be consistent in form with recognized dissertation style manuals, such as Kate Turabian's A Manual for Writers of Term Papers, Theses, and Dissertations, or The Chicago Manual of Style (use the most recent editions available).
 Stylistic consistency is crucial.
 One may use either footnotes or endnotes, and must include a bibliography.